 We ate out on nine or ten occasions – something we have rarely done since the first lockdown.
 Despite the start of the grain harvest, the countryside was green and beautiful, with huge fields of sunflowers in bloom.
 We had close encounters with hares and rabbits, red squirrels, bats, voles, beetles, bees (and the occasional hornet), butterflies and moths, and many species of birds.
 Much of the rest of the time was spent watching the football, I have to confess, as far as our poor reception of TF1 and our fast-shrinking internet data allowance would allow.

 We spent a wet week camping at Sarlat in the Dordogne valley, normally a British stronghold, but saw only one or two cars from the UK.
-On the other hand there were plenty of visitors from Belgium, Netherlands and Germany.
+On the other hand there were lots of visitors from Belgium, Netherlands and Germany.

 How many restaurants are there in Sarlat?
 It struggles, if that is the right word, to cater for vegetarians – or anyone who is not a fan of the dead duck – but we did find a decent Indian where Jo could eat something other than a pizza or a salad.
 I was impressed by the friendly and efficient service everywhere.
-They must have been delighted to see foreigners finally showing up.
+They must have been delighted to see the Brits finally showing up.

 Though world-famous for its châteaux and prehistoric cave art, there was one attraction I particularly enjoyed.
 The gardens at Marqueyssac comprise 6km of pathways surrounded by over 150,000 hand-pruned box hedges.
 Snip, snip, snip… you hear it everywhere.
 What a boring job.
 As you wander along you get wonderful views far below of the Dordogne river, villages and châteaux – and especially of La Roque-Gageac (below right).

 On the day the sun finally put in an appearance we had to return to La Bréchoire so that Anne could get back to work.
-Four weeks sounds like a long time to be away from home but the end always comes too soon.
-We packed, and closed up the house, breaking our return journey with a couple of nights on the Ile de Ré.
+Four weeks sounds like a long time to be away from home, but the end always comes too soon.
+We packed and closed up the house, breaking our return journey with a couple of nights on the Ile de Ré.
 It is one of the most popular holiday destinations for the French and other northern Europeans – although noticeably less so this year, even in high season.

 Ile de Ré possesses an attractive combination of genuine rusticity and low-key sophistication.
 Maybe Saint-Tropez was like that in the 60s.
 Famous Parisians prefer to go there and be anonymous, whilst the oligarchs with their flash yachts descend on the Côte d’Azur.